Callan-Breare/dotfiles/README.md

 # dotfiles

-**Designed to be used on Arch linux**
+**Designed to be used on Arch Linux with the Hyprland desktop**

-You're installing this at your own risk, take backups of your config files before running any script from here
+You're installing this at your own risk, take backups of your configs files before running any script from here and do your due diligence!

 ## Assumptions
+Following theme packs are installed:
-Tela icon pack installed
+ - Tela icon
-Breeze theme pack installed
+ - Breeze theme

+Following packages are installed:
+ - git
+ - hyprland

 ## Usage